Date of Award:

 Milk with high bacterial numbers (7.8 x 106 CFU/ml) was heated to 72°C for 16 s, acidified to pH 5.8 and ultrafiltered to a 5x concentration.
 Ultrafiltration proceeded normally and no processing difficulties were encountered.

-Collinge, Susan Kay Fortier, "Influence of Processing Parameters on Nutrient Recovery During Ultrafiltration of Milk and Meltability of Pasteurized Process Cheese Food made from the Retentate" (1989).
-All Graduate Theses and Dissertations.
+Collinge, Susan Kay Fortier, "Influence of Processing Parameters on Nutrient Recovery During Ultrafiltration of Milk and Meltability of Pasteurized Process Cheese Food Made from the Retentate" (1989).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5362.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .